rakutentech/android-miniapp/.github/CONTRIBUTING.md

 ```

 ### Description
-A sentence which will describe the type of change with some information.
+A sentence which will describe the type of change with an information.

 ```
-<change type:><SPACE><information>
+<bold><change type></bold>: <subject>
 ```

 #### Change type
+* **Feature**: Added a new feature
+* **Fixed**: When there is a hotfix or bugfix.
+Something has been upgraded could be mentioned too
+* **Deprecated**: Still available something for using but will no longer be developed or supported.
+This is an indication for not using it
+* **Obsoleted**: No longer works as expected since a better alternative is available and will maybe discontinued from the next releases
+* **Removed**: When a feature has been expired by the sunsetting deadline
+* Write "no changes" when there is no difference with previous release version